-Memorandum of Agreement

-Between

-The University of Regina

-And

-University of Regina Faculty Association
+Memorandum of Agreement Between The University of Regina And University of Regina Faculty Association

-Regarding Sessional Lecturer Competitions in the Institut français
+Regarding Sessional Lecturer Competitions in La Cité

-In accordance with Article 12.3 of the collective agreement following is the agreed upon process for sessional lecturer appointments in the Institut français.
+In accordance with Article 12.3 of the collective agreement following is the agreed upon process for sessional lecturer appointments in La Cité.

-Each year, at least three months prior to July 1, the Institut français will advertise to establish a pool or pools of qualified sessional lecturers in various locations throughout Saskatchewan for the period July 1 through June 30 of the following year.
+Each year, at least three months prior to July 1, La Cité will advertise to establish a pool or pools of qualified sessional lecturers in various locations throughout Saskatchewan for the period July 1 through June 30 of the following year.
 The advertisement will indicate that the annual sessional lecturer competition(s) is not intended to select candidates for specific courses.